 6. Is the reviewer your employee?

-When an employee reviews their employer on Google My Business, this can be seen as a conflict of interest – even if the employee has purchased your products or services.
+When an employee reviews their employer on Google Business Profile, this can be seen as a conflict of interest – even if the employee has purchased your products or services.
 This practice is frowned upon because many employers will require that employees leave positive reviews or offer incentives for employees to leave reviews.

 7. Was the review written from your physical business location?